Note: This story has Australian spelling and colloquialisms.

 The urge to rush down to the fig tree comes on strong so I focus instead on the duck pond and then take my attention to several big black pots holding large and boldly shaped foliage and flowers.
 They’re new, so is the pebbled path speckled with white pavers that weaves through ground ferns, bromeliads and ornamental gingers up the hill to the house.
 I fondly recall hopping barefoot on crooked pavers.
 Holding out my flowery dress I’d make the daisies on it dance across the grass.
 I wonder what else has changed.

 Kettles rubs against my ankles as I turn to face Nan’s gentle giant of a house.
-Why have you been gone so long? it seems to ask sadly.
+Why have you been gone so long?
+It seems to ask sadly.
 You know why, I answer.
 You saw everything.
 I wish you could talk.

 Six years, I count since my Uncle Rom disappeared.
-I haven’t been back since, except that one time when I was fourteen and Mum caught me at the fig tree but we only stayed a couple of days so that doesn’t count.
+I haven’t been back since, except that one time when I was fourteen and my mother caught me at the fig tree but we only stayed a couple of days so that doesn’t count.
 A lot has changed since I’ve been gone but the house remains timeless and comforting.
 The mental picture that’s been my happy place in the psych ward doesn’t do it justice.
 I nailed the sweeping verandas and the ornate balustrades that give it that grand manor from an old film feel but I didn’t capture its charm or its gift for making me feel like I belong.
 Everyone who visits leaves feeling better than when they arrived except for my mother.
 She’s never liked it here.

 “Lucida, come and grab your stuff.”